ivanmir/com.sap.userinfo/README.md

 UserInfoApp --> Java Backend

-UserIngoRouter --> SAP App Router that forwards requests to Java Backend and is responsible for authentication to an instance of UAA in Cloud Foundry
+UserInfoAppRouter --> SAP App Router that forwards requests to Java Backend and is responsible for authentication to an instance of UAA in Cloud Foundry